ingo/ingo.github.io/_recipes_for_later/spicy_corn_dip.md

 ---
 category: Sides
-description: "A spicy corn dip that\u2019s an absolute hit at parties.
+description: "A spicy corn dip that’s an absolute hit at parties.
 There will\
   \ honestly be 10 different things on the table and people will just eat the dip.\
-  \ It's really good but it\u2019s so simple."
+  \ It's really good but it’s so simple."
 favorite: "\u2713"
 image: spicy_corn_dip.jpg
 size: Serves a party